Home/Blog/Learn to Code/Introducing Dart 2 language features

 }

-Definition: Type Safety is a programming concept that allows a memory block to contain only one type of data.
+Definition: Type safety is a programming concept allowing a memory block to contain only one data type.

-Dart’s collection can hold different data types in one collection, but this can lead to crashing the program if a particular data type is not handled appropriately.
-Generics can solve this problem by enforcing one data type to the collection.
+Dart’s collection can hold different data types in one collection, but the program can crash if a particular data type is not handled appropriately.
+Generics can solve this problem by enforcing one data type in the collection.

 CollectionType <dataType> identifier = CollectionType <dataType>();

-Generics are parameterized, so they use type variable notations to restrict the type of data.
-We commonly represent these type variables with single letter names, such as:
+Generics are parameterized, using variable notations to restrict the data type.
+We commonly represent these type variables with single-letter names, such as:

 Note: We can also represent generics with descriptive names like Product or Inventory Take a look at an example of the single-letter name generics implementation.